aej37/visual-argument-2022spring/README.md

+For my visual argument I decided to make my argument about how fast food industry uses factory farming and tries to hide it.
+Also with this image I wanted bring some light to the cruelty of factory farming.
+For the background I used an image of a chicken farm to show the reality of where fast food industry gets their meat from.
+The image shows how dirty these farms are and how bad the conditions are for these animals.
+I put a blur over it to show how this industry blurs over the fact that they get their meat from these places.
+Then in front I put images of hands holding chicken nuggets.
+These layers are brighter and clearer, this is to show the fast food industry tries to put all the attention on their food and how delicious it looks.
+The hands are also in front of the factory farming image to once again show that the industry tries to hide the fact that they use these practices.
+Then for the words I used "Top Quality Chicken" because this is something that is always said in fast food commercials (which isn't true) and for the font I used the same font the fast food chain "Wendy's" uses.
+This is to make clear that I'm talking about the fast food industry.
+However, between the two hands is an image of a dead chicken, this is to show that while the industry tries to hide it, the truth will always come to light.

 # Project 2: Visual Argument / Rhetorical Collage

 Your task in this unit is to **make a rhetorical claim through the juxtaposition of images and text.** It's kind of a collage, but a collage with an argument to make.
 In assigning this, I have two main goals for you: (1) to learn how to ethically obtain images and edit them using digital tools, and (2) to explore the affordances of still images as a medium, and especially their ability to _direct attention_ and _help make ideas memorable_.